 Because there is no true destination in life, nowhere to end up other than (eventually) dead, the only thing we must do while we are here is wake up and practice . . . something.
 For some people, that practice turns out to be an addiction to numb or escape from trauma or traumatic emotions.
 For others, that practice is a frenetic chase for the next best thing, something bigger, something more.
 I’ve certainly practiced both of those in my life.
 But now, I’m working really hard to practice something that serves my health a bit better.
 Now I choose, no matter how challenging it sometimes can seem, to practice the following:

 Each of these practices makes me a more relaxed, open, loving person, ready to encounter whatever external things happen along the way.
 In total, though, they take up only about 50 minutes of an average day.
 The return on this time investment sure feels like much more.

-Next time I’ll address common fears about how to initiate a practice or a new behavior when you are terrified of judgment and afraid that you are not good enough to change your ways.
+Next time I’ll tell you my best tips for how to go about starting a practice or a new behavior when you are terrified of judgment and afraid that you are not good enough to change your ways.
 Those tips really do work, even if you're scared of failing.

 In the meantime, I’m curious to know what practices you engage in and which ones especially keep you happy, sane, loving, or present in this frequently noisy, frequently challenging, frequently distracting world.

 And if you’re looking for an excuse to practice being present in gorgeous nature and practice writing every day, look no further than my upcoming retreats for writers in the amazing Alps!

 Click the button below to go to my Facebook page, where you can click "Like" and "Follow" to get notified of all my new posts.

 And follow these handy tips to make sure you actually see notifications in your Facebook timeline.
 It's easy!